-Student Government shall hold closed meetings to discuss its events, budget, internal affairs, student life activities, and relevant matters at the time.
+Student Government shall hold closed meetings to discuss its events, budget, internal affairs, student engagement activities, and relevant matters at the time.
 These meetings are private and may be attended by Student Government officers and the Advisory Council.

 The President shall preside over closed meetings and in the President’s absence, the Vice President shall take his or her place.
 If both cannot attend the meeting, however, then the Representative is next in line.